 She went out for that internship and never came back to finish graduate school.
 Her business partner Simon who she met at business school was on the same roadmap.
 He went out there and never came back either.

 Laura and Simon decided they wanted to get into something that was transactional.
 They began to realize that shipping was a huge pain point for e-commerce companies.
 They wanted to figure out the problem of how to get products from one end of the globe to the other with a better more efficient shipping rate.
 They began to optimize shipping through an API platform.

 They decided to apply to 500 Start-ups to get a few test users and then raise capital.
 Laura was part of the 500 Start-ups (Batch 8) group.
-Currently, Shippo is being used by small companies, medium sized companies and large companies.
-Through analytics they are tackling the shipping industry.
+Currently, Shippo is being used by small companies, medium-sized companies and large companies.
+Through analytics, they are tackling the shipping industry.

-Shippo is the leading API and dashboard for shipping that empowers platforms, marketplaces, warehouses and ecommerce stores with the building blocks they need to succeed.
+Shippo is the leading API and dashboard for shipping that empowers platforms, marketplaces, warehouses and eCommerce stores with the building blocks they need to succeed.
 The company processes millions of shipments per month for more than 10,000 customers.
-With instant access to multiple shipping carriers for real-time rates, printing labels, automating international paperwork, tracking packages and facilitating returns, companies of all sizes trust Shippo to power their shipping.
+With instant access to multiple shipping carriers for real-time rates, printing labels, automate international paperwork, tracking packages and facilitating returns, companies of all sizes trust Shippo to power their shipping.

 Shippo is backed by esteemed investors including Union Square Ventures, SoftTechVC, Version One Ventures, FundersClub and others.

-Laura has a quick mind which is data driven and sharp.
+Laura has a quick mind which is data-driven and sharp.
 She is always warm and engaging.
 As e-commerce mobile platforms get bigger each year the importance of Shippo is spot on.
 It saves companies money and time.
 Shippo is changing the way companies’ ship goods locally and globally.